edgexfoundry/app-functions-sdk-go/README.md

 #### pkg-config

-The 0MQ pkgconfig path will need to be added to the PKG_CONFIG_PATH environment variable.

-On Linux, add this line to your local profile:

-export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/Cellar/zeromq/4.2.5/lib/pkgconfig/
-For macOS, install the package with brew via `brew install pkg-config`.
+The 0MQ pkgconfig (PC) file is needed.
+Install the Go centric version of pkgconfig globally with `go get github.com/rjeczalik/pkgconfig/cmd/pkg-config`.
+Pkgconfig can download the necessary PC files.
+On Linux/MacOS, add `export PKG_CONFIG_GITHUB=1` to your environment.

+### The SDK

 The SDK is built around the idea of a "Functions Pipeline".
 A functions pipeline is a collection of various functions that process the data in the order that you've specified.
 The functions pipeline is executed by the specified [trigger](#triggers) in the `configuration.toml` .
 The first function in the pipeline is called with the event that triggered the pipeline (ex. `events.Model`).
 Each successive call in the pipeline is called with the return result of the previous function.
 Let's take a look at a simple example that creates a pipeline to filter particular device ids and subsequently transform the data to XML:
 ```golang